New Student Orientation Fee/Transfer Transition Fee

 All new first year and transfer undergraduate students are assessed a one-time Orientation Fee/Transfer Transition Fee to support programs and services related to new student orientation and transfer orientation programs.
 This fee is charged even if a student chooses not to attend the orientation program.
 Each new student is assessed an all-inclusive orientation fee that will appear on the fall tuition statement.

 Part time and co-op students may opt to pay the semester Student Health Services Fee in order to access services offered or choose a fee per visit.

 *RIT expects all students to carry medical insurance.
 If your plan does not provide coverage in the Rochester area, RIT offers a Student Accident and Sickness Insurance program for purchase.

 Student Activity Fee

-All undergraduate and full-time graduate students in a degree program are assessed the Student Activity Fee.
+All full time undergraduate and graduate students enrolled in 9 or more credit hours in a degree program are assessed the Student Activity Fee.
 The student activity fee supports programs, events, and services that enhance the quality of student life at RIT.

 Wellness Education Fee